investigativedata/investigraph/docs/tutorial.md

 Inspect again, and the entities now have the `website` property.

-### the complete config.yml
+### The complete config.yml

-Adding in a bit more metadata and mapping:
+Adding in a bit more metadata and property mappings:

 ```yaml
 name: gdho